Name: Stephanie Rivera

 Blogging has allowed me to openly share my thoughts, my opinions.
 It was no longer about people liking me, it was about doing what I love.
 The issues I initially wanted to bring exposure to was the focus, not the fear of not being liked.
 Still, to this very moment, I sometimes cannot believe how many people have thanked me for my blog.
 How many people have seen my blog, shared it with others.
 When I created this blog, I don’t know, I hoped it would get big, but never really expected it to.
 It is a unique and incomparable feeling when people start applauding you for your mind.
 For once in my life, I have learned to put value on my thoughts and my brain, rather than the way I look in the mirror.
 It is refreshing, and extremely empowering.
 Blogging has helped become so aware of particular issues and the truth, that I am so compelled and driven of exposing it, the fear to share them disappears.

-I want to become a teacher, and of course, empower those students.
+I want to become a teacher, and of course, provide opportunities for students to empower themselves.
 But how could I have expected to do that if I couldn’t even empower myself?
 Finding my voice and the ability to value my mind’s ability to critically think is one of my most valuable achievements.
 It has helped recreate who I am, and become a better and stronger person–this is the type of teacher I want to be for my students.